WWE SmackDown! Here Comes the Pain: Reception

 WWE SmackDown!
 Here Comes the Pain received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

 The game received "generally favorable" reviews from critics, according to review aggregator Metacritic.

-IGN called the game "one of the best wrestling games we've ever played...With its ultra-improved gameplay mechanics, enhanced visual engine, smarter career mode, and established create-a-character feature, Yuke's and THQ are definitely the track to success."
-GameSpot said, "What the game lacks in innovation, however, is more than made up for in sheer playability."
-Eurogamer called it "a superb blend of traditional and wrestling-specific fight mechanics, and there's so much variety here that it wouldn't be an exaggeration to say you could play this one from now until the next SmackDown without getting bored or running out of things to do."
-GMR said, "Submission moves finally makes [sic] sense, thanks to a logical location-based damage system, and wrestlers' weights are accurately presented."
+IGN praised gameplay mechanics, graphics, career mode, and create-a-character feature, and called it one of the best games in the wrestler genre.
+GameSpot was also positive despite saying that it lacks an innovation.
+Eurogamer said that the game has a "superb" blend of traditional and wrestling-specific fight mechanics.
+GMR commended the game's submission moves due to its logical location-based damage system and said that the wrestlers are accurately presented.

 Other reviews were more mixed.
-Official U.S. PlayStation Magazine called it "the first game in the series that tries to accommodate both sides by combining quick action with the technical elements of wrestling, and it works -- almost."
+Official U.S. PlayStation Magazine commented that the game tried to accommodate both sides by combining quick action with the technical elements of wrestling, but that it almost succeeds in it.
 In Japan, Famitsu gave it a score of 29 out of 40.